idnahacks/GoodHound/README.md

 - md or markdown to display a markdown formatted output

 -f an optional filepath for the csv output option

+-q supresses all output
--v enables verbose output to display query times
+-v enables verbose output
+--debug enables debug output

 By default the output is csv in the current working directory.